TheSimpleZ/cookbook/README.md

 ## Bugs and feedback

 Sapper is in early development, and may have the odd rough edge here and there.
 Please be vocal over on the [Sapper issue tracker](https://github.com/sveltejs/sapper/issues).

+## Firestore access

+You only need to do this the first time.

+Run gcloud init
+Run getKey.sh